 I feel the need to quote Eric Clapton here: "What'll you do when you get lonely..."

 The thing is, I have not felt that lonely-writer-in-a-cold-deserted-corner-of-a-coffee-shop rainy day grayness in the last two years, because I have had my Class of 2k9 friends.
-The 22 of us connected in a way that might have seemed impossible, since we are scattered across the United States and Canada.

 I have been a teacher since the eighties.
 If I need to brainstorm about a project or a lesson plan, or I have to discuss the needs of a student, I can merely step next door or across the hall.